e40/e40.github.io/2025-02-09-kidney-stone-manual.md

 That evening, I had a spikes of flank pain, probably a 6, that lasted for an hour.
 This happened a few times through the night.

-I hydrated a _lot_ during the day and I feel I didn't really urinate as much as I should have. ⚡_foreshadowing detected_⚡
+I had hydrated a _lot_ during the day and I feel I didn't really urinate as much as I thought I should have. ⚡_foreshadowing detected_⚡

 In the ER, I was given a prescription for Flowmax (aka Tamsulosin), to help with getting the spikey bastard out.
 Apparently it makes the